-Looking to plan a multigenerational vacation but you aren’t sure where to begin?
+Looking to plan a multigenerational trip but you aren’t sure where to begin?
 Planning a trip with multiple families and generations can be overwhelming.
 However, these multigenerational travel tips will help the process run smoothly and make sure that you have the best vacation for all ages and abilities.

 1. Coordinate plans

 The most important part of planning a successful multi-generational vacation is making sure everyone is on the same page.
 Try to schedule a time when everyone can meet up over lunch or join a group call.

 Check out these multigenerational travel tips in order to make your family trip run smoothly!